 Myelodysplastic/Myeloproliferative Neoplasms (MDS/MPN)

 Myelodysplastic/myeloproliferative neoplasms (MDS/MPN) are a group of blood cancers that have characteristics of both MDS and MPN.
-Symptoms and treatments will vary based on the patient’s cancerA disease where abnormal cells split without control and spread to other nearby body tissue and/or organs.
-Cancer cells can also spread to other parts of the body through the bloodstream and lymph systems. characteristics.
+Symptoms and treatments will vary based on the patient’s cancera disease where abnormal cells split without control and spread to other nearby body tissue and/or organs characteristics.

 Treatment

-If cancer is detected, it is generally staged and graded based on size, metastasisKnown as secondary cancer, it grows/spreads from the original/ primary cancer. (whether the cancer has spread to other parts of the body) and how the cancer cells look under the microscope.
-Staging and grading helps your doctors determine the best treatment for you.
+If cancer is detected, it is generally staged and graded based on size, metastasiswhen the cancer has spread to other parts of the body, also known as mets (whether the cancer has spread to other parts of the body) and how the cancer cells look under the microscope.
+Stagingthe process of determining how big the cancer is, where it started and if it has spread to other areas and grading helps your doctors determine the best treatment for you.

 Revised International Prognostic Scoring System (IPSS-R)